jotform/api-use-cases/answer-comparator/README.md

 4. Include the JotForm API PHP file in your directory.

-5. Include your API key and FORM key in answerComparator.php.
+5. Include your API key and [FORM ID](http://www.jotform.com/get-form-info) in answerComparator.php.

 You are all set!